 You were saving for your child’s education for the last 15 years and she will go to college in the next 5.
-This means shifting your money from long-term category (equity funds) to short term (Debt funds).
+This means shifting your money from long-term category () to short term (Debt funds).

-Except for emergencies, all planned withdrawals should consider the effect of exit load and income tax.
+Except for emergencies, all planned withdrawals should consider the effect of exit load and.

-You invested in equity mutual funds just a couple of months back.
+You invested injust a couple of months back.
 Your gains, if you withdraw them, will be much less than you think.
-Withdrawing your equity investments before them completing a year would typically mean paying
+Withdrawing your equity before them completing a year would typically mean paying